playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-forms/index.md

 - Create a new object
 - Make sure you pass all subkeys of the object

-While this works for simple examples like ours, it quickly gets unweildy and easy to introduce bugs within at a larger scale.
+While this works for simple examples like ours, it quickly gets unwieldy and easy to introduce bugs within at a larger scale.

 There's a better way.